-Russia’s annual inflation rate rose to 6.5 percent in June of 2021, quickening from a 6.0 percent jump in the previous month and beat market expectations of a 6.3 percent hike.
-The latest reading remained well above the central bank's 4% target and it was the highest inflation rate since August of 2016, underpinned by prices of food (7.9 percent), non-food products (7.0 percent), and lastly, services (4.0 percent).
-On a monthly basis, consumer prices went up 0.7 percent, the same as in May and compared to forecasts of a 0.5 percent increase. source: Federal State Statistics Service
+Russia’s annual inflation rate picked up to 8.13 percent in October of 2021, from 7.4 percent in September, slightly above market expectations of 8 percent.
+That was the highest inflation rate since January of 2016, as prices advanced faster for food (10.89 percent vs 9.21 percent in September), non-food products (8.17 percent vs 8.1 percent), and services (4.36 percent vs 4.2 percent).
+On a monthly basis, consumer prices inched up 1.11 percent, the most since March of 2015 and slightly above market forecasts of a 1 percent rise. source: Federal State Statistics Service

-Inflation Rate in Russia is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Russia to stand at 3.00 in 12 months time.
-In the long-term, the Russia Inflation Rate is projected to trend around 4.00 percent in 2022 and 4.30 percent in 2023, according to our econometric models.
+Inflation Rate in Russia is expected to be 8.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Inflation Rate is projected to trend around 4.80 percent in 2022 and 4.30 percent in 2023, according to our econometric models.